Jim is the founder and Music & Artistic Director of Ring Pittsburgh.

 Lisa picked up her first handbell during the summer of 2005, immediately became hooked and joined a church choir.
 Her love of music has been a constant in her life since childhood, and she played clarinet for 9 of those years.
-She holds a Bachelors Degree in Computer Information Systems from Robert Morris University and is currently an Office Administrator for Hardin Compliance Consultants.
+She holds a Bachelor's Degree in Computer Information Systems from Robert Morris University and is currently a full-time Senior Compliance Analyst.
 A born and bred Pittsburgher, she resides in Cranberry Township with her husband and son, and enjoys photography, traveling, live music, and celebrating life with family and friends.

 Patty began playing hand bells in her church bell choirs at Our Lady of Fatima and St. Frances Cabrini and was immediately hooked.
 She has a lengthy musical background, having played saxophone since 4th grade.
 During college, she performed in Live Shows as a member of a musical comedy clown band at Kings Island.
 Patty loves the challenge of performing advanced, multi-dimensional music with Ring Pittsburgh.
 A graduate of Xavier University with accounting and information systems degrees, she is now a retired CPA and spending time with her husband John, spending time traveling to see their three adult children, playing with their three granddaughters, jogging and refereeing soccer and girls’ lacrosse.

 Mary Anne has been ringing handbells since 2003 when she joined her church handbell choir as a beginner.
 After first hearing a children's handbell choir at her cousin's funeral a few years prior, Mary Anne was fascinated with the instrument and knew she wanted to learn it someday.
 She grew up in a musical family, learned to play the piano and participated in local performing arts.
 A Pittsburgh native, Mary Anne and her husband have four children and live in McCandless Township.